A Nightmare on Elm Street: Protégé: Publication

 In his initial pitch to Black Flame for a Nightmare on Elm Street tie-in novel, author Tim Waggoner had Freddy Krueger become mortal again and attempt to reclaim his position of power in the Dream World.
 Waggoner, encouraged by his editor, had already begun writing this story when he was informed by a representative from New Line Cinema, the owners of the Nightmare on Elm Street franchise, that it had been rejected because the concept of Freddy becoming human again would "raise the specter of Freddie [sic] having been a child molester/murderer when he was alive and they didn’t want to deal with that issue."
 Waggoner then wrote and presented Black Flame with an outline for Protégé, which was approved by New Line Cinema.
-To promote the book, Waggoner read the first chapter at the World Horror Convention in New York City in April 2005.
+To promote the book, Waggoner read the first chapter of it at the World Horror Convention in New York City in April 2005.
+In a 2018 article written for Apex Magazine, Waggoner revealed Protégé included "subtle commentary" about how, over the years, Freddy had gone from being "a figure of terror" to "a wise-cracking" antihero, Waggoner stating, "I provided a reason in my story for why Freddy wore this less-threatening mask to disguise the insanely terrifying darkness that was his true self."

 In 2006, Black Flame reprinted Protégé as part of Ripped From a Dream: A Nightmare on Elm Street Omnibus, a compilation that included Suffer the Children and Dreamspawn, the two preceding Nightmare on Elm Street novels published by Black Flame.